 People with personality disorders have traits that are extreme and inflexible.
 They cause stress and problems at work, school, and relationships.
 Their behaviors are viewed as or perceived to be different from societal norms and expectations and they can interfere with normal functions of daily living.
 Common types include:

 - Antisocial personality disorder– Having a disregard of social norms, rules, expectations, and the right to others.
 Lacking empathy for others and remorse for their destructive behaviors.

 - Narcissistic personality disorder– Having a pattern of extreme or exaggerated self-image and self-centeredness.
 Tend to be more interested in themselves than others.

 - Borderline personality disorder– Unstable moods and emotions that affect relationships, behavior, and self-image.
 People with borderline tend to have intense relationships with their loved ones, followed by unpredictable mood swings, and impulsive behaviors.

-Charles Evans Center – A Psychiatrist on Long Island that Accepts Medicaid
+CEC Health Center – A Psychiatrist on Long Island that Accepts Medicaid

 Mental disorders can be distressing and disruptive to one’s life.
 Discovering ways to cope effectively and live a healthy lifestyle is crucial.
 That is why CEC Health Center is here to provide high-quality comprehensive care despite a patient’s background or ability to pay.
 Our Psychiatrist on Long Island that Accepts Medicaid will develop an individualized treatment plan that will help you relieve symptoms and cope effectively.